AbismoNegro666/ELK-Stack-Project/README.md

 The playbook implements the following tasks:

 In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc.
-- Open terminal on local machine and ssh into JumpBox 'ssh sysadmin@20.213.125.144'
+- Open terminal on local machine and ssh into JumpBox `ssh sysadmin@20.213.125.144`
-- Once in the JumpBox machine; start>attach to docker container 'sudo docker start keen_uler' > 'sudo docker attach keen_euler'
+- Once in the JumpBox machine; start>attach to docker container `sudo docker start keen_uler` > `sudo docker attach keen_euler`
 - Create a ansible playbook on YAML file with instruction on how to download and install ELK server [ELK playbook](Ansible/elk-pb.yml)
 - Once completed and all files configured we can run the ansible playbook
-- Running playbook via ansible ansible-playbook elk-pb.yml
+- Running playbook via ansible `ansible-playbook elk-pb.yml`
-- Once ran successfully, ssh into ELK-server machine 'ssh sysadmin@10.1.0.4' to confirm proper installation.
+- Once ran successfully, ssh into ELK-server machine ssh sysadmin@10.1.0.4 to confirm proper installation.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.